Refinable modeling for unbinned SMEFT analyses: Gradually refinable modeling

 \subsection{Approximate factorization of systematic effects}

-We now replace the DCR in Eq.~\ref{eq:likleihoodratio} with an ML surrogate model.
-The term ``likelihood-free'' inference relates to techniques that contend with parametrically evaluating {\textit{ratios}} of the extended likelihood, and thereby ratios of the differential cross-section $\textrm{d}\Sigma(\bt,\bn)$.
-Access to ratios is sufficient for evaluating Eq.~\ref{eq:test-stat}.
+We now substitute the DCR in Eq.~\ref{eq:likleihoodratio} with an ML surrogate model. ``Likelihood-free'' inference refers to techniques that rely on parametrically evaluating ratios of the extended likelihood, and thus ratios of the differential cross-section $\textrm{d}\Sigma(\bt,\bn)$.
+These alone are enough to evaluate Eq.~\ref{eq:test-stat}.

-The construction of a generic ML surrogate proceeds as follows.
-First, the unbinned model $\textrm{d}\Sigma(\bt,\bn)$, without the ratio, is written as a sum over weighted sub-processes, possibly subject to uncertainties in the normalization we treat separately\footnote{The reason for the separate treatment of normalization nuisances is best seen in comparing the Taylor expansion in $\bn$ with the corresponding expansion of the purely multiplicative model in Ref.~\cite{Brehmer:2019xox} where nuisances are modeled relative to the total differential cross-section instead of per-process.
+Constructing a generic ML surrogate starts by expressing the unbinned model $\textrm{d}\Sigma(\bt,\bn)$ as a sum over weighted sub-processes, with normalization uncertainties treated separately\footnote{The reason for the separate treatment of normalization nuisances is best seen in comparing the Taylor expansion in $\bn$ with the corresponding expansion of the purely multiplicative model in Ref.~\cite{Brehmer:2019xox} where nuisances are modeled relative to the total differential cross-section instead of per-process.
 For arbitrary values of normalization nuisances, a polynomial expansion of the logarithm of the {\textit{total}} differential cross-section requires arbitrarily many terms that would have to be learned individually.
-The ansatz in Eq.~\ref{eq:norm-nuisance-ansatz} will reduce the ensuing ML task to a straightforward classification problem, one for each process.} with nuisance parameters $\nu_{p,\textrm{norm}}$.
-We then have
+The ansatz in Eq.~\ref{eq:norm-nuisance-ansatz} will reduce the ensuing ML task to a straightforward classification problem, one for each process.}.
+Nuisance parameters $\nu_{p,\textrm{norm}}$ are introduced for this purpose.
+We have